Golf Clubs for Beginners: What Do I Need in My Bag?

 Wilson Profile SGI

-Wilson is a great brand for beginner golfers and the Profile SGI starter set is one of their most popular products.
-It offers a 10.5-degree driver, 5 wood, 5 hybrid, irons 6-9, pitching wedge, sand wedge, and putter.
-The bag is also included with the set.
+Each set offers a 10.5-degree driver, 5 wood, 5 hybrid, irons 6-9, pitching wedge, sand wedge, and putter.
+The stand bag is also included with the set as well as headcovers.

 This set is an excellent choice for beginners or those who are just starting to get into the game.
 It is also a good option for people who want to upgrade from their current set.
-The price is very reasonable and it comes with everything you need to get started.

 TaylorMade Golf RBZ SpeedLite

-One of my favorite sets for beginners is the TaylorMade SpeedLite set.
-This 13-piece set comes with a driver, 3 and 5 wood, 4 Rescue hybrid, 6-9 irons, pitching wedge, sand wedge and putter.
+This 13-piece set comes with a driver, 3 and 5 wood, 4 Rescue hybrid, 6–9 irons, pitching wedge, sand wedge and putter.
+One of the biggest perks is the driver which is very forgiving and easy to hit.

-TaylorMade RBZ Speedlite
+TaylorMade RBZ Complete Set

 Conclusion